 Head To Head Comparison Between CentOS vs Debian (Infographics)

-Key differences between CentOS vs Debian
+Key Differences Between CentOS vs Debian

 CentOS vs Debian Comparison Table

-The primary Comparison between CentOS vs Debian are discussed below:
+The primary comparison is discussed below:

 |CentOS is more stable and supported by a large community||Debian has relatively less market preference.|

-|Mission critical servers are hosted on CentOS.||Ubuntu is fast catching up.
+|Mission-critical servers are hosted on CentOS.||Ubuntu is fast catching up.
 A lot of people are betting on it.|

 |CentOS does not support many different architectures.||Debian has more packages.|

-|Both support desktop applications but CentOS has a slight edge over Debian||Debian based distributors for more used for serves.|
+|Both support desktop applications, but CentOS has a slight edge over Debian.||Debian-based distributors for more used for serves.|

-|CentOS new versions are released usually after a long gap and hence these systems are very stable.
-However, a minor release does happen every now and then.||New versions of Debian are usually released with a 2 years gap so there is enough time to test and fix bugs.
+|CentOS new versions are usually released after a long gap, making these systems very stable.
+However, a minor release does happen now and then.||New versions of Debian are usually released with a two years gap, so there is enough time to test and fix bugs.
 Hence these systems are more stable.|

-|After a major release, the CentOS code is frozen and is never changed except for security flaws or security bugs.
-This makes some issues while working with it as the next update usually happens after 5 years and many application software changes in this duration.
-For example, CentOS 5 supports MySQL 5.1 only whereas there are newer versions of MySQL available which CentOS does not support.||Due to rapid development and short testing cycle, most major vendors still prefer CentOS over Debian.
-For example, Oracle or MySQL team prefer CentOS because these are more stable and thoroughly tested.
-Most of the developers who build application software on Linux uses Ubuntu as the desktop and still uses CentOS as servers.|
+|After a major release, the CentOS code is frozen and never changed except for security flaws or bugs.
+This causes issues while working with it as the next update usually happens after 5 years, and many application software changes in this duration.
+For example, CentOS 5 supports MySQL 5.1 only, whereas newer versions of MySQL are available, which CentOS does not help.||Due to rapid development and a short testing cycle, most significant vendors prefer CentOS over Debian.
+The stability and comprehensive testing of CentOS make it the preferred choice for teams such as Oracle and MySQL.
+Most developers who build application software on Linux use Ubuntu as the desktop and still use CentOS as a server.|

-|Usually, it is very difficult to upgrade a version of CentOS locally.
-Official sources recommend installing a newer version then to upgrade an older one.||Upgrading Debian from one stable version to another is easy and not painful.|
+|Usually, it isn’t easy to upgrade a version of CentOS locally.
+Official sources recommend installing a newer version and upgrading to an older one.||Upgrading Debian from one stable version to another is easy and not painful.|

-|It does not have an easy GUI.||It has desktop friendly applications and GUI.|
+|It does not have an easy GUI.||It has desktop-friendly applications and GUI.|

-|CentOS is released so late that sometimes it lags the Red Hat release.||Most people’s opinion is that Debian systems are not as stable or trouble-free as RHEL/CentOS.|
+|CentOS is released so late that sometimes it lags behind the Red Hat release.||Most people believe Debian systems are less stable or trouble-free than RHEL/CentOS.|

-|core software of CentOS such as the RHEL/CentOS components, also the kernel and all its utilities come from the distribution while the add-on software like Apache, PHP, Java, and MySQL come from newer sources such as Fedora or from vendors directly such as MySQL.||a real reason to use Debian is if they provide unique functionality that is necessary for a system in such cases switching to Debian makes sense. apt repositories in package managers have the latest source code for several open source languages and frameworks like ruby, rails, PostgreSQL, Golang, selenium, angular2-dart, etc. Ubuntu is very suitable to work with when using Docker file/s docker containers.|
+|The core software of CentOS, such as the RHEL/CentOS components, the Kernel, and all its utilities, come from the distribution.
+In contrast, add-on software like Apache, PHP, Java, and MySQL come from newer sources such as Fedora or vendors directly such as MySQL.||A fundamental reason to use Debian is if they provide unique functionality necessary for a system; in such cases switching to Debian makes sense.
+Apt repositories in package managers have the latest source code for open-source languages and frameworks like ruby, rails, PostgreSQL, Golang, selenium, angular2-dart, etc. Ubuntu is very suitable to work with when using Docker file/s docker containers.|

-|Crashers are so rare in CentOS.||Same goes here.|
+|Crashers are so rare in CentOS.||The same goes here.|

-This CentOS vs Debian article covers almost all business specific or choice-based reason to differentiate between CentOS and Debian.
-Both Debian vs CentOS is an excellent piece of software and is used by thousands of applications and many more developers.
-Both Debian vs CentOS of them are highly trusted by industry and runs the core components of mission-critical applications.
+This article covers almost all business-specific or choice-based reasons to differentiate between CentOS and Debian.
+Both are excellent software used by thousands of applications and many more developers.
+The industry trusts Debian vs CentOS and runs the core components of mission-critical applications.
 Hence it does not matter much which one is used in a given scenario.
 A developer can prefer which he is more comfortable with and about which he knows the most.